IABTechLab/uid2docs/README.md

 - **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.

-- **Decentralized storage**: No centralized storage of personal data mappings blocks malicious actors.
+- **Decentralized storage**: The framework provides no centralized storage of personal data mappings, which blocks malicious actors.

 - **Lean infrastructure**: The UID2 system is light and inexpensive to operate.